-As a school, we continue to be incredibly proud of our results and our student destinations reflect a variety of different successes, from those securing spots at Oxbridge and Russell Group universities to those gaining places on highly
+As a Sixth Form, we continue to be incredibly proud of our results and our student destinations reflect a variety of different successes, from those securing spots at Oxbridge and Russell Group universities to those gaining places on highly sought after apprenticeships and employment schemes.

 Joining us from our main school is the natural next step for current students and is what the vast majority tend to choose; they clearly recognise that beginning challenging new courses is best done in an environment where staff already know them and care about them.
-At the same time, we always welcome applications from students in other schools and we make it our mission to ensure that these new students are guided through their transition carefully.
-All students will be fully supported in making decisions, through careers advisor meetings, form tutor interviews and attendance at our open evening.
+At the same time, we always welcome applications from students in other schools and we make it our mission to ensure that these new students are guided through their a tailored transition day and attendance at our Open Evening.

-We have high expectations of all of our students and we are passionate do this so successfully by treating all students as young adults and giving them the appropriate level of independence required, but by also providing adequate structure and involving parents and carers to ensure the very best support is given to each individual.
+We have high expectations of all of our students, and we are passionate about supporting them through the next stage of their development.
+We do this so successfully by treating all students as young adults and giving them the appropriate level of independence required, but by also providing adequate structure and involving parents and carers to ensure the very best support is given to each individual.